Vikramaditya Varaguna: Content

-The Paliyam Copper Plates name the Ay ruler with his title "Varaguna", and do not mention the given name Vikramaditya.
-The ruler was distinguished from the Pandya ruler of the same name on the basis of the reference to the [dynasty of] vrishni kula, and the lord of Vizhinjam.
+The Paliyam Copper Plates refer to the Ay ruler by his Pandya title, "Varaguna", and do not mention the given name "Vikramaditya".
+The ruler was distinguished from the Pandya ruler of the same name (Varaguna II) on the basis of the reference to the [dynasty of] Vrishni Kula, and the Lord of Vizhinjam.

 The inscription is bilingual — composed in Tamil and in Sanskrit using the Nagari script.

 According to these plates, in 898 AD, Vikramaditya made a donation of certain lands in the Ay country to the deity of Srimulavasa Buddhist vihara (somewhere in central Kerala, in the kingdom of the medieval Cheras).